This is the complete list of features currently available in Yag.

 - All actions (copy-paste, delete, equip weapons, move, mount/dismount, rescale, etc.) are always performed on every selected pawns, allowing fast preparation/modification even for large groups of pawns.

 - All miniatures can be rescaled

-- All miniature have their own health and initiative (independantly of their assigned character sheet if any)
+- All miniatures have their own health and initiative (independently of their assigned character sheet if any)